yboodhan/jquery-quiz/README.md

 Hint: You need to represent your question and answer data as an array of objects.

-Your array of question objects could potentially look like this:
+Your array of question objects could potentially look like the code below.
+It doesn't need to look exactly like this and you are encouraged to deviate as your requirements demand, but it's here to get you started if you need:

 ```js
 let questions = [{